solocoinapp/solocoin-backend/README.md

 * Look for un-assigned issues [here](https://github.com/arbob/Coronago-backend/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee)
 * Ask questions and clarifications by commenting on the issue
 * Implement the feature/fix and open a pull request

-## Infrastructure Configuration

-This application leverages terraform to manage cloud resources.
-See the [Infrastructure Documentation](infra/README.md) for more information on resource creation.